Viewed 3585 times

 Fresh yeast is mainly used by professionals as it is highly perishable and must be used within a short time after opening.
 It is sold in compressed or cake form, in 17 gram (0.6 ounce) foil packages, and must be kept refrigerated.

 Fresh yeast for bread-making can be fresh, dried or 'easy-blend', but in all cases it is a living organism that needs moisture, warmth and food (such as sugar or flour) to grow.
-As Fresh yeast grows, it reduces carbon dioxide, which makes the dough expand and rise.
-In general, slowly risen dough results in bread with superior flavour and texture.
-Extreme heat kills the Fresh yeast, which is why the dough stops rising when it's baked in a hot oven.
-You should never use very hot water to mix dough because it will kill the Fresh yeast and stop the dough from rising.
-Be sure not to use too much yeast, or the final loaf will have a prominent yeasty flavour.
+As fresh yeast grows, it reduces carbon dioxide, which makes the dough expand and rise.
+In general, slowly-risen dough results in bread with superior flavour and texture.
+Extreme heat kills the fresh yeast, which is why the dough stops rising when it's baked in a hot oven.
+You should never use very hot water to mix the dough because it will kill the fresh yeast and stop the dough from rising.
+Be sure not to use too much yeast, or the final loaf will have a predominantly yeasty flavour.

 Crumbled fresh yeast

 Crumble the fresh yeast with your hands to break them down.
 It can also be mashed with the use of a fork.
 Crumbled fresh yeast can be further stored or used as desired.

 • Small, beige-coloured cakes of fresh yeast can be purchased from bakers, health food stores, supermarkets, specialty stores, etc.

 • It usually is packaged in 17 grams (0.6 ounce) cubes wrapped in silver foil.

 • When you buy compressed/cake fresh yeast, take it home and refrigerate it right away, and use it before the ‘Use By’ date on the pack.
 Culinary Uses